rathore45-56/rathore45-56/DSA/day-63.md

  vector<int> solve1(vector < int > & arr,int a)
  {
-   /* In this function we are finding next smaller element from right side of given array
+   /* In this function i am finding next smaller element from right side of given array
-   But we are finding the indices of element and storing in vector<int> array k so that when we find the maximum area of a particular element then we can just subtract the prev smaller element indices from that*/
+   But i am  finding the indices of element and storing in vector<int> array k so that when i find the maximum area of a particular element then we can just subtract the prev smaller element indices from that and just multiply it with array element */
     stack<int>s;
     vector<int>k(a);
     s.push(-1);